Kent Osborne (director): 1990s to 2000s

 In 2008, Hollywood Confidential was released.
 It starred Vernon Wells, Joe Estevez, James MacPherson, and Jesse Hlubik.

 Career (actor)

 His earliest acting roles included Dragnet in 1954, Good Morning, Miss Dove and The View from Pompey's Head.

 He played the bartender in the 1969 horror film Nightmare in Wax, a Bud Townsend directed film which starred Cameron Mitchell, Scott Brady and Anne Helm.
 Osborne played the part of Dave Miller in the Al Adamson directed Five Bloody Graves, which was released around 1969, 1970.
 He played the part of Sergeant Osborne in the Ewing Miles Brown film The Stoneman which was released around 2002.
 The film starred Christopher Atkins, Pat Morita and Robin Riker.

+He died at his West Hollywood, California, home on February 20, 2024, at age 97 of natural causes.